fog/fog-sakuracloud/README.md

 # Fog::Sakuracloud

-TODO: Write a gem description
+This gem is a module for the fog gem that allows you to manage resources in the Sakura no Cloud.

+(unstable)

 ## Installation